-The purpose for devising a mission statement is to capture the essence of why the organization exists and it is the synthesis of these themes that leads to a succinct statement of organizational purpose.
+The purpose for devising a mission statement is to capture the essence of why the organization synthesis of these themes that leads to a succinct statement of organizational purpose.
 This is an important "first step" in the strategic planning process.